dustinpfister/blog_posts/_posts/linux-ls.md

 layout: post
 categories: linux
 id: 723
-updated: 2020-10-14 14:03:17
+updated: 2020-10-14 14:09:40
-version: 1.3
+version: 1.4
 ---

-The [Linux ls](https://www.thegeekdiary.com/basic-ls-command-examples-in-linux/) command is one of the first commands that a Linux user should be aware of when it comes to working in the command line.
+The [Linux ls](https://www.thegeekdiary.com/basic-ls-command-examples-in-linux/) command is one of the first basic commands that a Linux user should be aware of when it comes to working in the command line.
 There is just knowing how to change the current working path, know what the current working path is, and also listing what is in a given path.
 So when it comes to listing what is in a given folder that is where the Linux ls comand will come into play.

 There is much more to the Linux ls command beyond just listing what folders and files are in a given path location.
 There is listing hidden folders and files, and not doing so, there is listing file access permisions for a file, and there is not doing so.
 So there is not just typing the Linux ls command in and that is that, there are a few options that one should know about wheh it comes to Linux ls.